COMP90054/2025-S1-A1/README.md

 You should code your implementations *only* at the locations in the template code indicated by ```***YOUR CODE HERE***``` in files [search.py](search.py), please do not change code at any other locations or in any other files.

 > [!TIP]
 > You can use the `autograder` file locally to get feedback about your progress.
 The test cases are included in the test_cases subfolder.
 You can create your own tests too!
 Note that the autograder does not necessarily reflect your grade.
-We will also host extra hidden test_cases_assignment1 in our online autograder that we will release once you submit your solution.
+We will also host an extra hidden set of test cases in a folder called test_cases_assignment1 in our online autograder that we will release after you have submitted your solution.
 You will then have time to reflect on your learning through the self-evaluation and the new hidden cases.
 #### Part 0 (0 mark, but critical)